Pulsar94/Genetic_Algorithm/README.md

 * With the project name, a `clear` is executed on the terminal to always keep the project name at the top of the terminal and keep it clean with no command history
 * GUI : Graphic User Interface
+  * We have two versions of our graphical interface, one is finished and functional (`GUI`), the other is under development due to the use of animations (`GUI2`).
   * Double-entry table
   * Applying color to mutated or crossover genes
   * Animated sorting of the population by fitness function